Oneflow-Inc/libai/docs/source/tutorials/Config.md

         eval_mode="max",
     ),

-    # Path to a checkpoint file to be loaded to the model.
+    # Path to a checkpoint file to be loaded to the model for training or evaluation.
     load_weight="",

     # Output log to console after every this number of iterations.